 While the Mill One is the perfect platform for users to learn and explore CNC milling, the LongMill focuses on being a powerful and useful tool for your workshop.

-The LongMill comes in two sizes, 12×12 and 30×30, which correspond to the approximate work area of the two machines in inches.
+The LongMill comes in three sizes, 12×12, 12×30, and 30×30, which correspond to the approximate work area of the two machines in inches.

 Here are some other, smaller goals we set out to accomplish with this machine.